My.EOU Portal Current Students Faculty/Staff

 The APEL Learning Essay that is the final project within APEL 390 can then forwarded to academic faculty in the specific discipline of the essay topic.
 The academic faculty provides the evaluation and assigns the number of credits awarded.
 This credit may potentially be used in general education, within a minor or major, or as electives.
 Once the student receives a satisfactory grade from APEL 390, additional APEL Essay Packets may be written and submitted to faculty for evaluation during one additional year.

-To use this credit option it is mandatory that adult students have significant learning from life experience.
+To use this credit option adult students must have significant learning from life experience.
+There is no pre-requisite for taking the APEL 390 course.

-The four-credit course may be taken online or face-to-face:
+The four-credit course is offered Fall, Winter, Spring terms and may be taken online or onsite: